Gates Cambridge Scholarship

 What It Is

-Each year 90 fully funded scholarships are offered to outstanding applicants from countries outside the UK to pursue a full-time postgraduate degree in any subject available at the University of Cambridge.
+Each year Gates Cambridge offers c.80 full-cost scholarships to outstanding applicants from countries outside the UK to pursue a postgraduate degree in any subject available at the University of Cambridge.

 Candidates must apply to their chosen postgraduate program at Cambridge through the University’s Graduate Applicant Portal.
 To be considered for a Gates Cambridge Scholarship, you must complete the section to apply for admission to a course and a College place and the Gates Cambridge part of the funding section.
 Gates Cambridge has access to the full application for admission and funding when reviewing applications.